You Are Going to Get COVID Again … And Again … And Again

 There’s still a lot about SARS-CoV-2, and the body’s response to it, that researchers don’t fully understand.
 Some other microbes, when they reinvade us, can fire up the immune system in unhelpful ways, driving bad bouts of inflammation that burn through the body, or duping certain defensive molecules into aiding, rather than blocking, the virus’s siege.
 Researchers don’t think SARS-CoV-2 will do the same.
 But this pathogen is “much more formidable than even someone working on coronaviruses would have expected,” Menachery told me.
 It could still reveal some new, insidious qualities down the line.

 Studying reinfection isn’t easy: To home in on the phenomenon and its consequences, scientists have to monitor large groups of people over long periods of time, trying to catch as many viral invasions as possible, including asymptomatic ones that might not be picked up without very frequent testing.
 Seasonal encounters with pathogens other than SARS-CoV-2 don’t often worry us—but perhaps that’s because we’re still working to understand their toll.
 “Have we been underestimating long-term consequences from other repeat infections?”
 Thomas said.
-“The answer is probably almost certainly yes.”
+“The answer is probably, almost certainly, yes.”

 Of the experts I spoke with for this story, several told me they hadn’t yet been knowingly infected by SARS-CoV-2; of those who had, none were eager for the sequel.
 Menachery is in the latter group.
 He was one of the first people in his community to catch the virus, back in March of 2020, when his entire family fell ill.
 That November, he discovered that he had lost most of his kidney function, a rapid deterioration that he and his doctors suspect, but cannot prove, was exacerbated by COVID.
 Menachery received a transplant three months ago, and has been taking immunosuppressive medications since—a major shift to his risk status, and his outlook on reinfection writ large.
 “So I wear my mask everywhere,” he told me, as do his wife and their three young kids.
 Should the virus return for him, it’s not totally clear what might happen next.
 “I’m nervous about reinfection,” he said.
 “I have reason to be.”